 P{pos} is the prior probability associated with positive uORFs.
-P{pos} is chosen as the sensitivity + specificity maximizing value (0.61). $p(A_i|pos)$, and $p(A_i|unl)$ represent the frequency of that attribute value among the positive and unlabeled sets respectively. p{pos} represents the probability the uORF is positive. p{neg} represents the probability the uORF is negative.
+P{pos} was chosen as the F1 score maximizing value (0.61). $p(A_i|pos)$, and $p(A_i|unl)$ represent the frequency of that attribute value among the positive and unlabeled sets respectively. p{pos} represents the probability the uORF is positive. pneg represents the probability the uORF is negative.
+We label an uORF as positive or negative according to the greater value between p{pos} and p{neg} .
 We note likely violation of the feature independence requirement of Naive-Bayes.
 However, empirical and theoretical study has demonstrated optimal classification performance, even where feature independence does not hold (44,45).